nwisbeta/github.io/README_GitHubPages_tools_requirements.md

 When you work in one branch, and push the work to the copy of the branch on GitHub, your branch content gradually edges away from the published version of master.
 [The graph on the Branches page shows how many commits separate a branch from master, and whether the branch is ahead or behind master](https://github.com/nwisbeta/nwisbeta.github.io/branches).

 Small changes and differences are easy to merge into the other branches.
-GitHub will require a manual merge for files where you have changed the frontmatter significantly: for example, if you change which sidebar the file refers to.

 To keep other branches up to date with the current master: